Glacier mass balance: Ablation

 Ablation is the reverse of accumulation: it includes all the processes by which a glacier can lose mass.
 The main ablation process for most glaciers that are entirely land-based is melting; the heat that causes melting can come from sunlight, or ambient air, or from rain falling on the glacier, or from geothermal heat below the glacier bed.
 Sublimation of ice to vapor is an important ablation mechanism for glaciers in arid environments, high altitudes, and very cold environments, and can account for all the surface ice loss in some cases, such as the Taylor Glacier in the Transantarctic Mountains.
 Sublimation consumes a great deal of energy, compared to melting, so high levels of sublimation have the effect of reducing overall ablation.

 Snow can also be eroded from glaciers by wind, and avalanches can remove snow and ice; these can be important in some glaciers.
 Calving, in which ice detaches from the snout of a glacier that terminates in water, forming icebergs, is a significant form of ablation for many glaciers.

-As with accumulation, ablation can be measured at a single point on the glacier, or for any area of the glacier, and the units are meters.
+As with accumulation, ablation can also be measured in meters either at a single point on the glacier, or for any area of the glacier.